-With the exception of brake cooling ducts, any specific part of the car influencing its aerodynamic performance must remain immobile in relation to the sprung part of the car.
+Any specific part of the car influencing its aerodynamic performance must remain immobile in relation to the sprung part of the car.

 Any device or construction that is designed to bridge the gap between the sprung part of the car and the ground is prohibited under all circumstances.